How to Change Currency in Google Sheets

 - Now drag down and you’ll see the exchange rates.

 To change the currency to pounds, you’ll apply the same formula and just change the currency code.
-In this instance, BGP is the pound’s currency code.
+In this instance, GBP is the pound’s currency code.

 Removing Currency Signs